awsdocs/amazon-sqs-developer-guide/doc_source/sqs-add-update-remove-tag-queue.md

 ## AWS Management Console<a name="sqs-update-remove-tag-queue-console"></a>

-The following steps assume that you already created an Amazon SQS queue\.
+The following steps assume that you already [created an Amazon SQS queue](sqs-create-queue.md)\.

 1. Sign in to the [Amazon SQS console](https://console.aws.amazon.com/sqs/)\.

 1. From the queue list, select a queue\.
-![\[A list of queues in the Amazon SQS console\]](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/images/sqs-tutorials-sending-message-to-queue-select-queue.png)![\[A list of queues in the Amazon SQS console\]](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/)![\[A list of queues in the Amazon SQS console\]](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/)
+![\[A list of queues in the Amazon SQS console\]](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/images/sqs-tutorials-sending-message-to-queue-select-queue.png)

 1. Choose the **Tags** tab\.

    The tags added to the queue are listed\.
-![\[A list of tags on the Tags tab in the Amazon SQS console\]](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/images/sqs-tutorials-managing-queue-tags-list-tags.png)![\[A list of tags on the Tags tab in the Amazon SQS console\]](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/)![\[A list of tags on the Tags tab in the Amazon SQS console\]](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/)
+![\[A list of tags on the Tags tab in the Amazon SQS console\]](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/images/sqs-tutorials-managing-queue-tags-list-tags.png)

 1. Choose **Add/Edit Tags**\.